onlabsorg/olojs/docs/api/document.md

 ```
 - `namespaces`: list of objects; each of them, from left to right, will be
   mixed-in to the basic document context
-- `context`: an object containing all the named values and function that
+- `context`: an object containing all the named values and functions that
   will be visible to the document inline expressions.